-Diego Bermudez Chamberland is an emerging Latino-Quebec artist (Québécois/Costarican) who navigates several mediums linked to sound and audiovisual creation, such as composition, live music performance, audiovisual performance and sound design for theater and video games.
+Diego Bermudez Chamberland is an emerging Latino-Quebec artist (Québécois/Costarican) who navigates several mediums linked to sound and audiovisual creation, such as composition, live music performance, audiovisual performance and sound design.

 His practice is inspired by his life and musical experiences, as well as by his passion for exploring the mixing of sound and visual materials.
 Collaboration is an essential aspect of his artistic practice.
 He sees it as a way of transcending his creative reflexes and taking his work to new horizons.
 He collaborates closely with Les productions Totem contemporain on the creation of works for invented instruments, sound recording and the Totem Électroacoustique contest.